selling

 Replace/fix/dispose of broken appliances

 Broken dishwasher?
 Replace or fix it this winter.
 You should have functioning appliances at the very least.
 Old broken freezer in the basement?
 Remove it.
-Most buyers don’t want to inherit old appliances they’ll have to pay to dispose of.
+Most buyers don’t want to inherit old appliances that are costly to remove.
 They may make removal a condition of the sale prior to closing so you might as well do it now.
 And if a new one is needed, at least you’ll have time to enjoy it.
 Assess your appliance situation and make improvements if needed.

 Fix leaks or broken faucets

 This might help your water bill too so you might as well do it now while you’re still living there.
-If you have a leaky faucet plan on a future buyer asking for this repair.
-If you have loose fitting ones, tighten or replace them now.
+If you have a leaky faucet, plan on a future buyer asking for this repair.
+If you have loose fitting ones, tighten or replace them this winter.

 Repair holes, cracks & water damage in walls and ceilings